Progress on the Strategy for an Age-Friendly Lane Cove 2017-2022

 An Age-Friendly Advisory Committee was formed in October 2014 and has been working on the Strategy since then.

-Community updates will be provided to the community on a six-monthly basis from September 2015.
+Community updates have been provided to the community on a six-monthly basis from September 2015, and these will be continued to monitor the progress on the new Strategy.